Everyone remembers their first time.

 Wear Protection

-If you're just tuning in, riding gear is a must even if you're just going to take a slow roll around the track.
+If you're just tuning in, wear riding gear even if you plan on taking a slow roll around the track.
 You'll quickly realize a dirt bike is a far cry from a bicycle, therefore, play it safe and wear all the necessary gear.
 No, you don't need to dress up unless you really want to since you can buy all that later but wear a helmet, riding boots, gloves and goggles at a minimum.
-There's a saying in Motocross "Dress for the crash, not for the ride."
-Take it to heart.
+Take this saying in Motocross "Dress for the crash, not for the ride" to heart.

 You don't have to be dressed to the nines like this rider but wear the right protection

-Yes, you can borrow your buddy's gear but make sure it fits.
-Wearing a helmet that is too big or just plain uncomfortable won't do you a bit of good.
-Boots should be a snug fit, not too tight and certainly not loose.
-Goggles should fit securely over the helmet and your gloves should allow for adequate movement of your hands.
+Sure, you can borrow your buddy's gear but make sure it fits.
+A helmet that doesn't fit sits on your head uncomfortably won't do you a bit of good.
+Appropriate boots snug your feet, not too tight and certainly not loose.
+Goggles should fit securely over the helmet squarely positioning in the eye port and your gloves should allow for adequate movement of your hands.
 Wear long pants and a shirt with sleeves.
 Don't wear shoes or flip-flops.

 Choose the Right Partner

 You're not alone in this dance on two wheels.
-Eventually, you become one with your dirt bike, but hopping on a high-octane 450 beast is probably not the wisest decision when choosing your first ride.
-If you've ever tried hanging on to a mechanical bull you probably got thrown off rather quickly, and maybe even immediately.
-The same goes for a large bore dirt bike so we'd suggest something smaller like a 125cc bike so you're not completely overwhelmed and overpowered.
-However, if you're of a certain age check out:
+Eventually, you become one with your dirt bike, but hopping on a high-octane 450 beast?
+Probably not the wisest decision when choosing your first ride.
+If you ever tried hanging on to a mechanical bull you likely got thrown off rather quickly, and maybe even immediately.
+The same goes for a large bore dirt bike so we suggest something smaller like a 125cc bike so as not to completely overwhelm and overpower you.
+However, for those of a certain age, check out:

 Find an area way from people and obstacles when riding for the first time